 - Medical records

 - Employer’s and former employers’ information

-Only by collecting all of the required information and presenting it properly will Social Security accept and process your application to receive benefits.
-Allow us to help you apply for the money you deserve.
+Only by collecting all of the required information and presenting it properly will the SSA accept and process your application to receive benefits.

-Click to contact our Daytona Beach Social Security Disability Lawyers today
+Click to contact our Social Security Disability Lawyers in Daytona Beach today

 Consult Bogin, Munns & Munns Today

-If you live in Daytona Beach and would like legal assistance with your Social Security Disability case, call Bogin, Munns & Munns at (386) 763-2092.
+If you live in Daytona Beach and would like legal assistance with your Social Security Disability appeal, call Bogin, Munns & Munns.

-A lawyer from our office can make the application and appeals process much less stressful for you.
+A lawyer from our office can explain what to expect, represent you every step of the way, and advocate for your receipt of SSDI or SSI benefits.
 We have team members standing by to take your call all day, every day.